marked42/learning-notes/react/react.md

 }
 ```

-Besides the normal usage that `setState(stateChange)` accepts a single `stateChange` object, it actually accepts an optional callback function as second argument, which will be executed once `setState` is completed and the component is re-rendered.
+Besides the normal usage that `setState(updater)` accepts a single `updater` object, it actually accepts an optional callback function as second argument, which will be executed once `setState` is completed and the component is re-rendered.
 But it's recommended by official documentation to use lifecycle method `componentDidMount()` instead of this calllback function.
 Try **not** to change state inside callback function cause its effect on state is uncertain.

 ```js
 setState(updater: object, callback?: () => void)